fabstr/cryptsak/README.md

 # cryptsak
-Simple json api service for encrypting and decrypting stuff.
+Simple http api service for encrypting and decrypting stuff.
 Should probably not be trusted in practice.

 ## Dependencies: flask and pycrypt